Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 4. Ask for help

-We all need help, don't we?
 One of the foremost thoughts you'll have when battling a mental disorder is that you're alone and no one can understand you.
-But none of us is Superman, and we can't fight it alone.
-We only sink deeper.
+But we were never designed to live in isolation.
+We will only sink deeper.

 Call out for help when you feel the walls closing in on you.
-It could be a family member, friend, or relative.
-It could even be a mere colleague at work.
+It could be a family member, friend, relative, or a colleague at work.
 Also, remember that local social services are there to help you.

 5. Do something that makes you happy

 Is it singing?
 Is it journaling?
 What about embroidery and painting?
-Doing something you're good at can help you feel a sense of worth, thereby countering depression, low self-esteem, and anxiety.
+Embracing self-care and doing something you're good at can help you feel a sense of worth, thereby countering depression, low self-esteem, and anxiety.

-Enjoy yourself.
-Get out of your daily corporate routine and do something you enjoy, not what you're told to do.
-This will boost your self-esteem and lower stress.
+Get out of your daily corporate routine and do something you enjoy, not just what you're told to do.
+This can help boost your self-esteem and lower stress.

 6. Never forget that you're different